dangermike/card_war/README.md

 ## Strategies

 The difference in these trials is in what the players do when picking up their cards.
+This isn't an explicit part of the game, but if there are two cards on the table, they will be picked up in _some_ order, even if unintentionally.
+When playing in real life, I've never thought about the pick-up order, but a machine implementation needed to do something with the cards.
+This all came about because I wasn't happy with the runtime performance of shuffling the cards so I tried sorting.
+The median turn counts dropped, and here we are.

 The `random` strategy shuffles the cards when picking up. `sort` orders the cards from low-to-high, `revsort` orders from high-to-low.

 ## Results and Interpretations